Puffer-Labs/puffer-word/setup/README.md

 docker-compose up --build -d
 ```

 We need the IP address of the mongo container.
+Get the mongo container ID through `docker ps`

 ```
 docker inspect <mongo-container-id>